kussch/Angular-practice/README.md

 # Angular-practice
-just spend some time with Angular 7
+just spend some time in practice with Angular 7